scmguireal/Flight_delay_predictive_classifier/README.md

 ### Data

-We will be working with data from air travel industry.
-We will have three separate tables:
+We worked with data from the air travel industry stored in three separate tables:

 1. **flights**: The departure and arrival information about flights in US in years 2018 and 2019.
 2. **fuel_comsumption**: The fuel comsumption of different airlines from years 2015-2019 aggregated per month.
 3. **passengers**: The passenger totals on different routes from years 2015-2019 aggregated per month.

-The data are stored in the Postgres database.
+The data was pulled from a Postgres database.

 ### Problem Statement